ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 ## Anonymous Functions

 As citizens of the same level as other values, functions don't have to be bound to a name to exist (although some must, but this will be explained later).
-Function values not bound to names are called _[anonymous functions](https://en.wikipedia.org/wiki/Anonymous_function)_.
-Here are a couple of examples:
+Take these examples:

 ```ocaml
 # fun x -> x;;
 - : 'a -> 'a = <fun>